 There are online resources that can help identify the most common ticks.
 If the tick you pulled off is not a black-legged tick, you do not have to worry about Lyme disease.
 Keeping the tick in a plastic bag can help you identify it by comparing it to photos online.
 For example, the very common dog ticks and wood ticks look quite different.

-If you think you have a tick bite, talk to your primary care provider as soon as possible.
+If you think you have a tick bite, talk to your primary care doctor as soon as possible.

 Use permethrin (an anti-parasitic product) to treat clothes, shoes, camping or hunting gear.
 Do not apply permethrin on skin.